gosub-com/Zurfur/README.md

     * Functions pass parameters by reference, but will pass a copy when it is more efficient
     * Explicit `clone` required when copying an object that requires dynamic allocation
     * Most objects are deleted without needing GC.
 Heap objects are reference counted.

-**Status Update**

-Header file generation is working, and I am working on code generation.
-Hit F4 to see the header file in JSON format.
-The syntax is still being developed, nothing is set in stone.
-Feel free to send me comments letting me know what you think should be changed.

 ## Variables